xqbf/counting-triangles/README.md

 ```sh
 sh query-gen.sh $1
 ```
-For query generation, \$1 has several choices:
+For query generation, \$1 has several options:

 'E': evenly generate query intervals and the setting of interval length and duration is default.